Contents

 }

-Install ripgrep on your system and live_grep becomes blisteringly fast across huge codebases.
-With space-f-g I can search every file in a repository as I type, which alone justifies the whole setup.
-Add a completion engine (blink.cmp or nvim-cmp) and a statusline (lualine) and you have an editor that holds its own against any IDE — for a fraction of the resource use.
+Install ripgrep on your system and live_grep becomes blisteringly fast across huge codebases — it’s shelling out to rg, so you get its speed for free.
+With space-f-g I search every file in a repository as I type, and that single capability justifies the whole setup for me.
+Add a completion engine (blink.cmp is the fast newcomer; nvim-cmp the established choice) and a statusline like lualine, and you have an editor that holds its own against any IDE for a fraction of the resource use.

 Is Neovim worth it in 2026?
-It depends entirely on who you are.
+It depends entirely on who you are, and I’d rather steer you right than win a convert.
 If you bounce between languages, live in the terminal, work over SSH on remote boxes, or simply value a tool you can shape exactly to your hands, the answer is an enthusiastic yes — and the modern stack means you reach “productive” in an evening, not a lost weekend.
-The config above is genuinely most of the way there.
+The config above is genuinely most of the way there; add a colourscheme and a completion engine and you’re done.

 But be honest with yourself.
-If you want an editor that’s brilliant five minutes after install and you never want to touch a config file, a mainstream graphical IDE is the saner choice, and there’s no shame in it.
-Neovim rewards tinkering, and it quietly punishes those who’d rather not.
+If you want an editor that’s brilliant five minutes after install and you never again want to open a config file, a mainstream graphical IDE is the saner choice, and there is no shame whatsoever in it — the best editor is the one that gets out of your way.
+Neovim rewards tinkering and quietly punishes those who’d rather not.
 I’m firmly in the tinkering camp, so it’s my daily driver — but I’d only push it on you if “I get to configure my own editor” reads as a feature rather than a chore.

 Advertisement